Beating the odds: 1st Special Olympian in Chicago sports hall of fame

 “I am happy for my family.
 They are excited about the Chicagoland Sports Hall of Fame induction,” Shimoda said.
 “I know that it means I’ve worked hard and had a lot of fun.
 I want all my friends to work hard and have fun so that they can go to the Hall of Fame someday, too.”

-And besides all that, there was another milestone in July: Shimoda became the only Special Olympian from Illinois to receive an honorary ESPY.
+And besides all that, there was another milestone in July: Shimoda became the only Special Olympics athlete from Illinois to receive an honorary ESPY.

 Shimoda’s coach, Lisa Muscrone, who has known him for 17 years, had only one word to describe the past year: “amazing.”